liangchen1ce/liangchen1ce.github.io/cv-english.markdown

 18-493 Electroacoustics
 57-947 Sound Recording

-Courses listed are core courses I'm currently taking and I'm good at.
-By far, I have got "Course Average" 100.4 in 15-112, which mainly talks about computer fundamentals using Python, while the overall score is 90.7.
+Got A for all listed courses, which are the core courses I took in 2014 Fall.
 ## Research Experience

 Jun.
 2013 - June.
 2014, Research Assistant, Speech and Hearing Research Centre, Peking University